must479/graffle/website/content/guides/20_getting-started.md

 # Getting Started

 This short guide will take you from basic usage to use of the optional document builder.

-Node is used but Deno and Bun users should be able to follow along as well.
+Node with pnpm is used here but any package manager as well as Deno and Bun users should be able to follow along.

 ## 🏡 Setup Your Project